 Apart from that, try the traditional fish broth, or corned fish with cassava or corn coocoo; there is oil down, cassava bread and cassava pone, paimee (like Trinidad’s pastelles, but filled with raisins, sugar and coconut), or light and crumbly starch cake.
 There are all sorts of local sweets to raise the blood sugar (vendors at ANR Robinson, formerly Crown Point, airport specialise in them).
+If you see soursop fudge, buy it!
 Make sure too to taste the island’s wondrous variety of freshly squeezed fruit juices and punches.

 Good breakfast options include House of Pancakes, Golden Girls (for bake-and-saltfish and other local specialities), and Le Petit Patisserie for excellent French pastries.
 For lunch and dinner you’ll be thoroughly spoilt for choice.